Carquinez Strait: History

 Andrei Sarna-Wojcicki, a geologist emeritus of the US Geological Survey (USGS), estimates that the Carquinez Strait was likely formed about 640,000 to 700,000 years ago, while much of modern California was emerging from an ice age.
 The present Sacramento Valley and San Joaquin Valley were covered by a huge lake (now extinct), which has been called Lake Corcoran.
 Initially, this lake drained into the ocean through a valley near present-day Monterey.
 However, ongoing seismic activity raised the coastal mountains sufficiently to plug this outlet.
 Concurrently, ice melting off the Sierras raised the water level in Lake Corcoran until the lake began to carve a new outlet to the ocean.
 At some point, the coastal barrier collapsed between today's cities of Crockett and Benicia, releasing lake water in a cataclysmic flood.

-The strait forms part of the county border between Solano (to the north) and Contra Costa (to the south), and it's approximately 15 mi (25 km) north of Oakland.
+The strait forms part of the county border between Solano (to the north) and Contra Costa (to the south), and it is approximately 15 mi (25 km) north of Oakland.
 The cities of Benicia and Vallejo lie on the north side of the strait, while Martinez, Port Costa, and Crockett sit on the southern coast.
 The Napa River joins the strait, via the short Mare Island Strait, near its entrance into San Pablo Bay.
 Its watershed covers 62500 mi2, approximately 40 percent of California's total surface.